 The course will consist of presentations, readings, analysis of ELCA social statements, and case studies.

 EVALUATION:

 - 1. Regular attendance. - 2.
 Engagement with assigned readings in student contributions to the course. - 3.
 Leadership in teaching project. - 4.
-Two written assignments- 1) one case study prepared and presented as small group; and 2) summative project: six one-page papers explaining the ethical importance of Lutheran themes.
+Two written assignments 1) six one-page papers to explain the ethical importance of Lutheran theological themes and 2) completion of a summative project.

-BIBLIOGRAPHY: Required Choose One Required Recommended
+BIBLIOGRAPHY: \\Required \Recommended

-Walter Altmann.
+- \\Walter Altmann.
 Luther and Liberation: A Latin American Perspective.
-Second Edition.

-Jennifer Baldwin.
-Trauma-Sensitive Theology: Thinking Theologically in the Era of Trauma.

-Bruce C. Birch, Jacqueline E. Lapsley, Cynthia D. Moe-Lobeda, and Larry Rasmussen.
-Bible and Ethics in the Christian Life: A New Conversation.
-Third Edition.
+Second Edition. - \\Jennifer Baldwin.
+Trauma-Sensitive Theology: Thinking Theologically in the Era of Trauma. - B. Birch, J. Lapsley, C. Moe-Lobeda, and L. Rasmussen.
+Bible and Ethics in the Christian Life.
+Third Ed.
 Dietrich Bonhoeffer.
 The Bonhoeffer Reader.
 Edited by Clifford J. Green and Michael P. DeJonge.

-- Lisa Dahill and James Martin-Schramm, Eds.
-Eco-Reformation: Grace and Hope for a Planet in Peril. - Kelly Brown Douglas.
+Lisa Dahill and James Martin-Schramm, Eds.
+Eco-Reformation: Grace and Hope for a Planet in Peril.

+\\Kelly Brown Douglas.
 Resurrection Hope: A Future Where Black Lives Matter.